jmwind/jmwind.dev/src/content/blog/problem-solving-vs-planning.md

 ---
 publishDate: 2023-01-08T00:00:00Z
 title: Problem solving vs problem planning
-description: Problem solving vs problem planning
-excerpt: Planning is important, but most planning is wasted time.
+description: Planning is important, but most planning is wasted time.
 Focus on building a problem solving culture and not a problem planning one.
-nextpost: layerinitis
 ---

 There are a million details that impact how well a company can take an idea and get it into a product.
 We've all memorized the old saying that building anything is 1% inspiration and 99% persperation.
 When I start working with a new company, digging into the "how do you ship" is the best way to get to know the team.